Coder-JK/Elections/README.md

 # Elections
-Simple election smart contract using Blockchain further update will be integration of this mart contract to Web app.
+Simple election smart contract using Blockchain further update will be integration of this smart contract to Web app.